EU must be ready with Russia sanctions over Ukraine - Britain

 At the two-day meeting in the Greek capital, the ministers will discuss ways the European Union can help Kiev overcome its conflict with Moscow and debate how to change the bloc's approach towards its neighbours in light of the Ukraine crisis.

-They will also look how the EU can help Kiev benefit from its 11-billion-euro (9 billion pounds) aid package announced in recent weeks.
+They could look at preparing possible new sanctions against Russia and how the EU can help Kiev benefit from its 11-billion-euro (9.04-billion pound) aid package announced in recent weeks.

 Hague said it was too early for the EU's 28 governments to bolster sanctions against Moscow.
 "But they have to be ready because the situation remains very dangerous," he said.

-His German counterpart, Frank-Walter Steinmeier, said tougher economic measures against Russia were not on the agenda in Athens, reflecting, in part, concerns among some EU capitals about the economic cost of such moves.

-"We did not talk about sanctions today," he told reporters after the first day of talks.
-"At the moment we don't have any plans for another round of sanctions but rather the difficult challenge of helping Ukraine on its way forward so that it is capable of surviving in the future.
-That is a long way."

-Russia's annexation of Ukraine's Crimea peninsula has brought Europe and Russia into their biggest conflict since the Cold War and raises questions about the bloc's long-term policy towards Moscow and about the EU's ability to support stability in the region.
+Russia's annexation of Ukraine's Crimea peninsula has brought Europe and Russia into their biggest conflict since the Cold War and is raising questions about the bloc's long-term policy towards Moscow and about the EU's ability to support stability in the region.

 NEIGHBOURS